-Macro Description FLACIL PROTECT PRIORITY During Flash write or erase, applications can block the interrupts with priority level lower than or equal to a set value.
-When FLASH_PROTECT_PRIORITY is set to N, interrupt requests with a priority level not higher FLASH_PROTECT_PRIORITY than N are suspended.
+Macro Description During Flash write or erase, applications can block the interrupts with priority level lower than or equal to a set value.
+ELACH DROTECT DRIODITY When FLASH_PROTECT_PRIORITY is set to N, interrupt requests with a priority level not higher FLASH_PROTECT_PRIORITY than N are suspended.
 After erase is completed, Flash responds to the suspended interrupt requests.
 By default, Flash does not respond to any interrupt request during erase.
 Developers can set a value on demand.
 Start address of NVDS.
-By default, this macro is defined in cutom_config.h .
+By default, this macro is defined in cutom_config.h.
 However, the defined initial value only applies to the scenario where the applied NVDS contains only one NVDS_START_ADDR sector.
 If more than one sector is needed, users shall calculate the start address (4 KB-aligned required) according to the applied sector number, and the start address shall not be located in a memory area in use (such as SCA or User App).
 NVDS_NUM_SECTOR Number of Flash sectors for NVDS; range: 1-16 Size of Call Stack required by applications.
 You can set the value as needed.
-Please note that SYSTEM STACK SIZE the value shall not be less than 6 KB.
+Please note that SYSTEM_STACK_SIZE the value shall not be less than 6 KB.
 The default value is 16 KB.
-STSTEIN_STACK_SIZE After compilation of ble_app_example, Maximum Stack Usage is provided in Keil_5\Objec ts\ble_app_example.htm for reference.
+STSTEM_STACK_SIZE After compilation of ble_app_example, Maximum Stack Usage is provided in Keil_5\Objec ts\ble_app_example.htm for reference.
 SYSTEM_HEAP_SIZE You can adjust the sizes of Heap for applications according to practical use of applications.
-The STOTEM_TIEAT_SIZE default is 4 KB.
+The 31312141_112711_3122 default is 4 KB.
 Enable/Disable stack backtrace functionality.
-ENABLE_BACKTRACE_FEA O: Disable stack backtrace.
-1: Enable stack backtrace.
-CHIP_VER SoC version number ADD CODE 10AD ADDD Start address of the application storage area.
+ENABLE_BACKTRACE_FEA 0: Disable • 1: Enable CHIP_VER SoC version number ADD CODE LOAD ADDD Start address of the application storage area.
 This address shall be within the Flash address APP_CODE_LOAD_ADDR range.
-Start address of the application running space APP_CODE_RUN_ADDR If the value is the same as APP_CODE_LOAD_ADDR, applications run in XIP Mode.
-If the value is within the RAM address range, applications run in Mirror Mode.
-System clock frequency.
-Optional values are provided as follows: • 0: 64 MHz • 1: 48 MHz SYSTEM_CLOCK • 2: 16 MHz (XO) • 3: 24 MHz • 4: 16 MHz • 5: 32 MHz (PLL)
+APP_CODE_RUN_ADDR Start address of the application running space If the value is the same as APP_CODE_LOAD_ADDR, applications run in XIP mode.
+If the value is within the RAM address range, applications run in mirror mode.
+SYSTEM_CLOCK System clock frequency.
+Optional values are provided as follows: • 0: 64 MHz • 1: 48 MHz • 2: 16 MHz (XO) • 3: 24 MHz • 4: 16 MHz • 5: 32 MHz (PLL) - J. JZ IVIIIZ (FLL)